 I told the story to both doctors and they liked it.
 Dr. Block added that his name originally was “Bloch” with an “h” like in the painting and not as it is now with a “k”.

 John Robbins and Nancy Pines sent me framed prints so I now have two Adele Bloch-Bauers hanging in my home.

 I went through another round of chemo from September 2007 until December 26, 2007.
 I am enjoying getting back to all the things I love to do, which includes travel.
 I flew to Florida in January 2008 to visit with family and then to continue on to Costa Rica where I have some property.
 On the flight from Fort Lauderdale to Costa Rica I was intently reading a book.
 All of a sudden I wondered what film might be playing and chuckled to myself that it might be Ocean’s 12.
 I knew it couldn’t be because the movie was too old.
 I looked up and it was Ocean’s 13!
 Just a few seconds later I saw the scene with Andy Garcia in his office at the casino.
 Only this time there was another Klimt painting there, the Fritza Riedler.
-To me, the patterns of the Egyptian eyes in the dress of the Adele Bloch-Bauer I resembled the patterns and colors of my PET scan.
+Gary, my life partner, had said at one point that the patterns of the Egyptian eyes in the dress of the Adele Bloch-Bauer I resembled the patterns and colors of my PET scan.
 Fritza Riedler is wearing a pure white dress in her portrait, symbolic for me as being well again.